feomike/erate-fiber/processing/processing_steps.md

 1.b) the school table will also need fields for;
 - optdist - the optimum euclidean distance to connect the school given the district schools distance to fiber and spatial distribution of schools
-- optrint - the ordinal connection level (smallest first)
+- optring - the ordinal connection level (smallest first)
 - mandist - the manhattan distance to connect the school given the district schools distance to fiber and spatial distribution of schools

-All of the above fields should be initialized to 0 when begining the processing steps.
+All of the above fields should be initialized to NUll when begining the processing steps.

 2) make sure there are is a field for transtech on each of the 'measure to' tables (address, block, cai, mm, road);  each of the source broadband map tables need to have a field called transtech.  in this field a transtech code of 50 determines fiber.  for address, block, community anchor institutions, and road, this field and these codes are standard.  however, for middlemile, a transtech field needs to be added and calculated based on the current data model fields (bh_type) to determine fiber.